Harrisommm/fastAPI/README.md

 fast API using python

 ##How to start up server
-Uvicorn main:app
+Uvicorn app.main:app
 ##How to reload server
-Uvicorn main:app --reload
+Uvicorn app.main:app --reload